Join Our Mailing List

 The U.S. Army had its own version of the SBD, known as the A-24 Banshee, which lacked the tail hook used for carrier landings, and a pneumatic tire replaced the solid tail wheel.
 First assigned to the 27th Bombardment Group (Light) at Hunter Field, Ga., A-24s participated in the Louisiana maneuvers during September 1941.
 There were three versions of the Banshee (A-24, the A-24A and A-24B) used by the Army in the early stages of the war.
 The USAAF used 948 of the 5,937 Dauntlesses built.

-This particular US Army Air Corps Douglas A-24 Banshee dive bomber was deployed to Java during 1942.
-Now in stock!
+This particular 1:72 scale replica of a US Army Air Corps Douglas A-24 Banshee dive bomber was deployed to Java during 1942.
+Sold Out!

 Dimensions: